evliang/craigslist-alert/README.md

 ```

 ## Todo
-1. split up periodically
+1. refactor Periodically
 2. additional filters e.g. 3BR houses
+3. move from SmsBlitz to ex_twilio
-3. remove dependency on Redis / pure Elixir1.
+3. remove dependency on Redis / pure Elixir.
 Option to notify via email (mailgun) and/or text
 4. Auto-email the poster
   --Need browser that can execute Javascript
   ----Wallaby/PhantomJS and Hound/Chrome driver both worked